obsidian-toaster/project/project-guide.md

 ## Discussion

-When a topic, which have been started as a question or discussion, will require that:
+When a topic, which has been started as a question or discussion, will require that:

-- Multiple participants are involved to provide their advise in order to answer to the question,
+- Multiple participants are involved to provide their advise in order to answer the question,
 - Somebody investigates and makes some research,
 - A formal approval is needed

 then, it makes more sense in this case to create a Trello card under the list "New" of the corresponding board (generator, vertx, springboot, swarm, ...).
-During the weekly calls, the card will be discussed, reviewed (approved,rejected), assigned to a resource wirh a due date.
+During the weekly calls, the card will be discussed, reviewed (approved,rejected), assigned to a resource with a due date.

 As the discussion could become an idea, a new user story or a task to be implemented, acting as such will allow to keep track of the request and potentially include it as a milestone to be delivered for a version of Obsidian and manage it within a Jira sprint.

 ## Announce

-The Obsidian Engineers/PM Mailing List should be used to communicate the agenda, minutes of the bi-weekly meeting, to publish general announces or changes but never to start a discussion
+The Obsidian Engineers/PM Mailing List should be used to communicate the agenda, minutes of the bi-weekly meeting, to publish general announces or changes but never to start a discussion.
-.
 This channel could also be used to prepare the sprint or communicate the project milestones.

 When an email about a meeting is published on the Obsidian Mailing List and that you want to participate or to invite somebody, please use this procedure :
 @AI: I would like to ask you to nominate yourself for the call and forward this email to anyone you know should be aware.
 We will invite them and add them to the obsidian-pm-list as well.